Electrical Systems

 wet-cell batteries

-A device containing a liquid electrolyte that converts chemical energy into electrical energy.
+A battery containing a liquid electrolyte.
 Wet-cell batteries include many secondary cell batteries.

 zinc